 8 Jojoba Oil Benefits

 Is jojoba oil a good face moisturizer?
 That’s actually one of the top jojoba oil benefits, which is due to jojoba’s ability to act just like our skin’s natural oils.

 Our sebaceous glands are microscopic glands in our skin that secrete an oily or waxy matter called sebum.
 The texture and use of sebum is very similar to jojoba oil, so as we age our sebaceous glands produce less sebum, which is why we get dry skin and hair — it can even lead to dandruff or itchy scalp.

-A jojoba oil benefit is that it plays the role of sebum and moisturizes our skin and hair when our body stops doing it naturally.
+Jojoba plays the role of sebum and works to moisturize the skin and hair when our body stops doing it naturally.
 On the other hand, too much sebum, which happens during puberty or when hormone levels are high, can result in oily skin and acne.
-Jojoba oil removes sticky buildup or excess oil, too; it keeps your oil levels balanced.
+Jojoba oil actually removes sticky buildup or excess oil, too, keeping your oil levels balanced.
 That makes it a strong natural treatment for eczema as well as home remedy for acne, plus well suited for other dry-skin conditions.

 2. Removes Makeup Safely

 It’s perfectly safe to use jojoba oil on your face; in fact, it’s good for your skin.
 What’s not safe is using conventional products that contain a long list of chemicals that may cause irritation.

 Instead of using makeup removers that contain chemicals, jojoba oil is a natural tool that removes the dirt, makeup and bacteria from your face as you use it.
 It’s even safe for cleaning eye makeup, and it’s hypoallergenic.